 Wish you could spend a few more hours together enjoying your room by getting late check-out at your hotel?
 Check-in and check-out times are designed to keep a business on schedule, allowing time for chambermaids to clean rooms and revenue managers to maintain a well-regulated stream of bodies in and out of beds.
 Although timely check-out is convenient for the people who operate hotels, it may not be for you.

 So discover what steps you can take to keep the good times rolling.

 Why You May Need Late Check-Out

-When standard check-out is 11 am (it may be later or earlier in places), there are many reasons why you might need to hold onto your room beyond that time.
+When standard check-out time is 11 am (although it may be later or earlier in certain places), there are many reasons why you might need to hold onto your room beyond that time.
 Among them: